biocore/qiime/doc/scripts/split_libraries.rst

 	-c, `-`-disable_bc_correction
 		Disable attempts to find nearest corrected barcode.
 Can improve performance. [default: False] -w, `-`-qual_score_window
 		Enable sliding window test of quality scores.
 If the average score of a continuous set of w nucleotides falls below the threshold (see -s for default), the sequence is discarded.
 A good value would be 50.
 0 (zero) means no filtering.
-Must pass a .qual file (see -q parameter) if this functionality is enabled. [default: 0]
+Must pass a .qual file (see -q parameter) if this functionality is enabled.
+Default behavior for this function is to truncate the sequence at the beginning of the poor quality window, and test for minimal length (-l parameter) of the resulting sequence. [default: 0]
+	-g, `-`-discard_bad_windows
+		If the qual_score_window option (-w) is enabled, this will override the default truncation behavior and discard any sequences where a bad window is found.  [default: False]
 	-p, `-`-disable_primers
 		Disable primer usage when demultiplexing.
 Should be enabled for unusual circumstances, such as analyzing Sanger sequence data generated with different primers.  [default: False]
 	-z, `-`-reverse_primers